On the CRM landscape, Zoho is growing popularity thanks to low pricing and out-of-the-box functionality for sales teams.

 Dynamics 365 also benefits from twice-yearly updates which add new functionality to the platform.
 Zoho offers some updates but not to the same scale.

-Conclusion: Dynamics 365 is clearly ahead here, with far more scope to deliver a customised solution.
+Conclusion: In this aspect of Dynamics 365 vs Zoho, Microsoft is clearly ahead here, with far more scope to deliver a customised solution.
 Microsoft Dynamics 365 integrations also introduce a broad range of business functionality.
 While Zoho also offers this, reliable solutions feel fewer and farther between.

 Dynamics 365 vs Zoho: Conclusion